- As low as $360/Night

 - Approximately 1100 square feet

 3 Bedroom 2 Bath home.
 At the end of a peaceful street.
 Two blocks from the ocean.
-Roomy porch that you can sit on and appreciate the morning sun.
-Dining area with huge table that sits10.
-Totally supplied kitchen for guests to prepare and savor spending time with family.
+Cavernous porch that you can sit on and appreciate the morning sun.
+Dining area with sizable table that sits10.
+Totally outfitted kitchen for guests to prepare and savor spending time with family.
 New gas grille for use by guests.
 King bed, queen bed and two twin over full bunk beds.
 All linens supplied.
 TV in all rooms

 House includes locked storage area for guest located in garage.